ukthapa/doc-poc/content/docs/guides/commisions.md

 Once the lead is saved it will look like as shown below:

-{{< img-simple src="/images/lead7.png"  alt="Dashboard" class="">}}
+{{< img-simple src="/images/commission8.png"  alt="Dashboard" class="">}}

-After saving the lead you can view the details of the lead.
+After saving the lead you can view the details of the commission.
 We will now see how to view the details.

 ## Details